LAST UPDATED: January 2, 2026

 I returned to the hostel in part because I forgot my water bottle.
 I went to Pike Place Market when I snapped a few shots of Rachel the Pig before visiting Golden Age Collectables.
 I decided to ask about any connection to the Vancouver version.
 It seems the Vancouver owner used to be a patron of the Seattle version and became friends with the owner.
 When he opened his own shop he named it after the Seattle version.
 The market also has a Giant Shoe Museum (peep show format) but I didn't pay for the show.

 I grabbed a few more things from the hostel, then went to the downtown branch of the Seattle Public Library and managed to take care of ArriveCAN there using a temporary library card number and PIN.
 I took a C Rapidride bus (all transportation today King County Metro Transit) to Alaska Junction in Seattle's West Seattle district.
 I visited Pegasus Book Exchange and bought a DVD from Easy Street Records.
-I took a few shots of Tales of Astonish, not yet open for the day.
+I took a few shots of Tales to Astonish, not yet open for the day.
 It's almost certainly named after a Marvel title.

 I took a 50 bus to Jack in the Box.
 Again I had to order via a drive through.
 The bus schedule at the stop proved inaccurate; I missed a couple buses because I thought they weren't for a while.
 I made it to Alki Beach, The Birthplace of Seattle Marker was gone.
 Don't know if moved or removed.
 I did see the miniature Statue of Liberty and some art tents.
 I lay down on the sand and rested a bit.
 The seashore was too shallow to swim at but I did sit in the water.